mookwoo/InspireMe/README.md

 - Deploying a static site and iterating on design and function

 I especially loved how quickly I could test and improve the quote logic and UI.
 In future versions, I plan to:
-- Replace the static quote array with a **quote API** (e.g., Quotable or They Said So)
+- Save the array quotes to a database.
-- Add animations and transitions to improve UX
-- Implement local storage for saving favorite quotes
+- Implement a favourite quotes feature
+- Implement a social searching button
+- Implement a form that allows users to submit quotes.

 ---